 Truth be told, the best stock broker for you will depend on what your trading or investment goals are.
 Everyone has different reasons for wanting to enter the stock market, which is why we have carefully selected a range of brokers that can facilitate the needs of all traders and investors.

 Founded in 1974, IG is a publicly traded (LON: IGG) company that is regulated in an impressive six tier-1 jIG Group is a regulated online stock broker that is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 With IG you can trade and invest in 16,000+ international shares, and get ahead of the competition with longer trading hours.
 There are two ways to buy and sell stocks online with IG.
 You can either speculate on share prices using leveraged trading products, or invest in stocks directly via the brokers share dealing service.
-Whatever you want to trade and however you want to do it, IG are an industry leading stockbroker with a suite of products and services for investors of all experience levels.
+Whatever you want to trade and however you want to do it, IG are an industry leading stockbroker with a suite of products and services for traders and investors of all experience levels.

 - Trade shares on margin

 - Trade 70+ US stocks after hours

 - Low fees and competitive spreads